cfpb/design-system/docs/components/featured-content-modules.md

 secondary_section: Content layouts
 status: Proposed
 description: >-
-  Featured content modules (FCMs) function to highlight a specific piece of content within a page.
-They are not integral to the page, and could be removed while leaving the page integrity intact.
+  Featured content modules (FCMs) highlight a specific piece of content at the top of a page.
+It’s meant to call attention to a related piece of content that might be new or otherwise relevant to—but not directly a part of—the main content on the page, the primary intended user action, or the user journey.

-  Featured content modules, like a hero, consist of headline and description, an optional call to action, and a static or video visual.
-They are intended to be used in a main content column next to a sidebar.
+  The goal of the FCM is to have the user do one of three things: learn something (usually by navigating to other content), watch something, or download something (a printable tool or resource).
+Because this content is being featured temporarily, and not meant to be permanent, it shouldn’t be seen as integral to the page, meaning the content could be changed or removed from the page without taking away vital information the user needs or interrupting the user journey.
+Therefore, this module is not intended to support the site IA as the primary, permanent location for content.

+  FCMs appear below the title and introductory paragraph on a page, and retain that position on all screen sizes.
+FCMs can appear on any page type, though they are best suited for pages third level and below in the site map.
+They are designed to accommodate pages with either a left-hand navigation or right-hand sidebar.

   Information about Featured Content Modules can be found at:\

-  *
+  \*
   http://cfpb.github.io/design-manual/page-components/featured-content-module.html\

-  *
+  \*
   https://cfpb.github.io/capital-framework/components/cf-layout/#featured-content-module
 variations:
   - variation_code_snippet: |-